kurniawano/ictpsp.github.io/_Notes/Basic_Data_Types.md

 ## What Kind of Data is This?

 It is important to ask the question, "what kind of data is this?".
 One of the challenges for novice programmers is that Python does not require you to declare the *data type*.
 So many novice programmers do not think about this question, "what kind of data is this?".
-However, it is essential at every part of the problem solving process to continue asking the question, "what kind of data are we dealing with?"
+However, it is essential in every part of the problem-solving process to continue asking the question, "what kind of data are we dealing with?"

-In the first step `P` for **Problem statement**, we are asking what is the input, output, and the process.
+In the first step, `P` for **Problem statement**, we are asking what is the input, output, and the process.
 In answering these questions, we have to ask what *kind* of data is the input and what *kind* of data is the output.
 The kinds of data are what we call a *data type*.

 In our first problem, we want to display `Hello World!` on the screen.
 We should ask, what kind of data is this?